CVE-2025-59467: Vulnerability in Ubiquiti Inc UCRM Argentina AFIP invoices Plugin

 Technical Summary

-CVE-2025-59467 is a Cross-Site Scripting (XSS) vulnerability found in the Ubiquiti UCRM Argentina AFIP invoices Plugin versions 1.2.0 and earlier.
-This plugin integrates invoicing functionalities related to Argentina's AFIP tax system within the UCRM platform.
+CVE-2025-59467 identifies a Cross-Site Scripting (XSS) vulnerability in the UCRM Argentina AFIP invoices Plugin, versions 1.2.0 and earlier, developed by Ubiquiti Inc. This plugin integrates with Ubiquiti's UCRM platform to facilitate invoicing compliant with Argentina's Federal Administration of Public Revenues (AFIP).
 The vulnerability arises from improper sanitization of user-supplied input, allowing an attacker to inject malicious scripts.
-If an administrator visits a crafted malicious page exploiting this XSS flaw, the attacker can escalate privileges, potentially gaining administrative control over the UCRM system.
-The plugin is disabled by default, which limits the attack surface, but if enabled, the risk is significant.
-The CVSS 3.1 base score is 7.5, with the vector indicating network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), user interaction required (UI:R), unchanged scope (S:U), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-No public exploits have been reported yet, but the vulnerability’s nature means it could be leveraged for significant system compromise.
-The recommended mitigation is to update the plugin to version 1.3.0 or later, where the vulnerability has been patched.
+If an administrator visits a specially crafted malicious page, the injected script can execute in the context of the administrator's browser session.
+This can lead to privilege escalation, enabling the attacker to perform unauthorized actions within the UCRM platform, potentially compromising sensitive invoicing data and administrative controls.
+The plugin is disabled by default, which limits exposure, but if enabled, the risk is significant.
+The CVSS v3.1 score of 7.5 reflects a high severity, with network attack vector, high attack complexity, no privileges required, but user interaction necessary.
+The vulnerability affects confidentiality, integrity, and availability of the system.
+No known exploits are currently in the wild, but the risk remains if the plugin is enabled and unpatched.
+The recommended mitigation is to update to version 1.3.0 or later, where input validation and sanitization have been improved to prevent XSS attacks.

 Potential Impact